jedisct1/libsodium.js/README.md

 * bun
 * make

-Running `make` will install the dev dependencies, clone libsodium, build it, test it, build the wrapper, and create the modules and minified distribution files.
+Running `make` will install the dev dependencies if needed, build the standard and sumo distributions, regenerate API docs and TypeScript bindings, pack the generated outputs, and rebuild the browser test artifacts.

 ### Benchmarks